-- Improve the provision of good food in a wider range of organisations and businesses - Improve the retail opportunities for good food, particularly in areas of low food accessibility. - Increase the ability of all groups to access healthy, good quality food.
+- Improve the provision of good food in a wider range of organisations and businesses to improve food accessibility. - Improve the retail opportunities for good food, particularly in areas of low food accessibility. - Increase the ability of all groups to access healthy, good quality food.